 As I’ve mentioned a bit earlier on, the beginner app developer salary might not be as impressive as many people put it out to be.
 Beginner developers have to concentrate on learning and improving their skills.
 This leads to them doing less actual work, which in turn provides a smaller salary.
 But enough with the chit-chat – let’s talk numbers.

-Payscale.com estimates that the average beginner app developer salary should be somewhere in the range of $58,200 per year ($4800 per month).
+Payscale.com estimates that the average beginner app developer payroll should be somewhere in the range of $58,200 per year ($4800 per month).
 Given all of the variables mentioned above, this turns out to be a pretty good salary!

 Junior app developers are a tough group to analyze.
 This is mostly since it’s a very wide group of people possessing very different skill levels (some could be closer to the beginner group, others – to the senior) and who also work in many different companies.
 This means that, most probably, these people can expect very different salaries.
 However, Glassdoor.com does have an estimate of a junior developer salary, so let’s take a look.